IEEE754 Floating point conversion in C and 68k assembler

 Underrun is an ASCII string starting with 00.xxxx, overrun is an

-ASCII string starting with Xx.xxxx where X is a digit between 1
+ASCII string starting with Xx.xxxx where X is a digit between 1 and

 *// convert floating point to ASCII string